Skyscanner/backpack/UNRELEASED.md

 **Added**

 - bpk-component-page-indicator
-  - The page indicator is a new component that will be used to display multiple swappable images.
+  - The page indicator is a new component which indicates the current page in a stack of pages.
+And it provides a callback function and scrolling styles when switching pages.